rrich-kray/react-portfolio/README.md

 - A protfolio of my projects
 - An about me component containing a bio and profile picture
-- A component which allows the user to send me a message using a react form
+- A component which allows the user to send me a message using a React form
 - A resume component, which contains a brand statement, a list of technical competencies, and a link to my resume

 ## How it Works